- About Us

 Hours & Site

-Our buildings do not have regular weekday hours and are reserved for our offices, rentals, and programming.
-The Critter House has open hours on Sundays from noon to 3:00 p.m.
+Our buildings do not have regular weekday hours; use is reserved for our offices, rentals, and programs.

 Black Pond Woods Trail

 The trail through the Black Pond Woods will allow you to explore the plants and animals of the forest.
 Look for nests, tracks, holes and other signs that animals have been here.
 The dirt trail has gentle slopes but can be slippery if the soil is damp or snowy, so wear shoes with good traction.

 The trail is open from sunrise to sundown and the large loop is a full mile.
 The full trail can be completed in about twenty minutes if you're walking quickly, but it can take as long as you like if you prefer to stroll and explore.

 When you arrive, begin your hike either at the trailhead, just past the garden, or near the large fire circle north of the Critter House.
 Trail maps are available in our office.

 Grab your GPS and hit the trails to discover some highlighted natural features!